French dip sliders made with roast beef, cheese, Hawaiian rolls and au jus for dipping are a great way to feed a hungry family.

 French Dip Cups

-Ideally everyone gets their own little cup of beef au jus sauce or beef consommé for dipping.
-If you need little cups that would work well for this, here are some you can purchase from Amazon:
+You can serve the juice for dipping in a sharable bowl or ideally everyone could get their own little cup of beef au jus sauce or beef consommé for dipping.
+If you need small cups that would work well for this, here are some you can purchase from Amazon:

 Or if you prefer a different style, you can browse a variety of au jus cups on Amazon.

-Check out another recipe of mine, these super popular Ham and Cheese Hawaiian Sliders!
+Check out another slider recipe of mine, these super popular Ham and Cheese Hawaiian Sliders!